 But it proved to be so beneficial to the skin that the locals used it as a therapeutic bath - a spa in a cheese tub.

 The geothermal seawater from the borehole is now used for the Geosea geothermal sea baths and Ostakarið is closed.
 Now you can soak in more luxurious and beautiful surroundings and have a local beer in your hand, while you relax in the warm water.

 Getting some drinks at the bar doesn't require getting out of the hot pools

 I was told that many of the local people of Húsavík have already bought a year's pass to the Geosea geothermal sea baths.

 And Geosea has offered the pioneers, who put up the Ostakarið hot tub decades ago, free access to the new sea baths for the rest of their lives.
 Isn't that a lovely gesture :)

 Apart from going whale watching from Húsavík, visitors also stop here for the beautiful Húsavíkurkirkja church (built in 1907), which is one of the most beautiful churches in Iceland.

-My grandmother and her 14 siblings were born in Bjarnahús house, a house which my great-grandfather built next to Húsavíkurkirkja church, after having moved here from Grenjaðarstaður turf house.
+My grandmother and her 14 siblings were born in Bjarnahús house, a house which my great-grandfather built with his father next to Húsavíkurkirkja church, after having moved here from Grenjaðarstaður.
 Being a 1/4 Húsvíkingur means that I have a special bond to this beautiful town and I am always happy to see new additions to Húsavík :)